facebook tracking

 Does Roof Maintenance Help Save Money?

-The first step in maintaining this essential system is performing visual inspections at least bi-annually.
-This inspection is imperative as it helps identify any signs of possible damage.
-Cracked shingles or shingles damaged by hail may only be noticeable during this inspection.
-During the inspection, shingles should be assessed for any signs of curling, blistering, cracked or missing shingles, or debris covering the roof.
-This is also a great opportunity to inspect flashings, vents, skylights, caulking, and any siding or trim above the roofline.
+The first step in roof maintenance is to perform visual inspections at least twice a year.
+These inspections are necessary because they help spot any signs of damage.
+Issues like cracked or hail-damaged shingles may only be visible during these checks.
+During the inspection, look for signs of curling, blistering, cracked or missing shingles, and any debris on the roof.
+It’s also good to inspect flashings, vents, skylights, and any siding or trim above the roofline.

-Another imperative system to address during regular inspections is your gutter system.
-Your gutters should be inspected and cleaned at least twice a year.
-At this time, gutters must be cleared of debris, leaves, and sticks to ensure proper drainage.
-Additionally, ensure that your gutters are properly sloped and all downspouts are directed away from the foundation to reduce the chances of pooling water around your foundation.
+Your gutter system should also be inspected and cleaned at least twice yearly.
+Clearing out debris, leaves, and sticks ensures proper drainage.
+It’s also important to check that your gutters are sloped correctly and that downspouts direct water away from the foundation to prevent water from pooling around your home.

 roof maintenance requirements